woording/woording-api/README.md

 ## How to use the API
+For full explaination of all different requests, please check the wiki.

 You will first need to get a token from the server, to do this, send a POST to request to http://api.woording.com/authenticate
 This post request should have `Content-Type: application/json` in the header and also contain the username and password in json format as data, like this:
 ```json